ismet94/outdoor-adventures/README.md

 # outdoor-adventures

 Outdoor Adventures Cape Town is aimed at main destination locations in and around the Western Cape Province.
-Local is lekker so to keep it here other than overseas destinations made me choose my colour scheme.
+Local is lekker so to keep it here other than overseas destinations this significantly made me choose my colour scheme for the website.
 A more African themed website helped me to colour and style my website.

 The task was given in a short period of time in order to challenge us to complete the same as in a working enviroment.
-The more challenging part was implementing sass into the website as this
+The more challenging part was implementing sass into the website as this is the more modern way of creating a website.
+In the end making my website was a nice stepping stone to better my skills.
+Here I incorporated mixins and variables to my website so that each attribute of using sass is implemented.

+Responsiveness took some time but the grid layout helped me overcome that in the contact page.
+I later realised that the whole website could work with the grid layout but furthermore i shall persue this in my next project.

 ## Setting up my workspace